 Believe it or not, but last week I made pureed beetroot soup for the first time.
-I absolutely adore beetroot, but I’ve been having them raw in morning smoothies, and boiled or oven-baked in salads, as a side, and in cakes or brownies.
+I must say I absolutely adore beetroot, but I’ve been having them raw in morning smoothies, and boiled or oven-baked in salads, as a side, also in cakes or brownies.

-Good thing about beetroot soup is, if you have quality ingredients, nothing can go wrong – the sweetness of beets combined with thickness of potatoes is just heavenly!
+Now, the good thing about beetroot soup is that, if you have quality ingredients, nothing can go wrong – the sweetness of beets combined with thickness of potatoes is just heavenly!

 My kid loved this beetroot soup so much that we had to have it two days in a row.

-Heat up a thick-bottomed soup pot, add two tablespoons of water and wait until it starts to sizzle.
-Sautee onion, garlic and carrots with broth powder for about 3 minutes adding water one tablespoon at a time if necessary to prevent sticking.
+- First, heat up a thick-bottomed soup pot, add two tablespoons of water and wait until it starts to sizzle.
+Sauté onion, garlic and carrots with broth powder for about 3 minutes adding water one tablespoon at a time if necessary to prevent sticking.

-Add potatoes and about 840ml (3.5 cups) water, bring it to boil and let it simmer for 10-12 minutes until the potatoes are soft.
+- Next, add potatoes and about 840 ml (3.5 cups) water, bring to boil and let it simmer for 10-12 minutes until the potatoes are soft.
 Turn off the heat.

-Divide the chickpeas between portions and add them to soup bowl.
-Garnish with nutritional yeast, black pepper and fresh parsley.
+- Finally, divide the chickpeas between portions and add them to soup bowl.
+Garnish with nutritional yeast, black pepper and fresh parsley or coriander.

 Tips on my beetroot soup: